dokester/BayesicFitting/docs/Dimensions.md

     6 if not successful :
         Replace t0 or t1, with t
         goto 4
-    7 Store point a a phantom
+    7 Store point as phantom
     8 if enough steps :
         Store point as walker
         return